 The J7 has offers a Slightly oversized blade, and a slightly undersize, skeletonized handle.
 This was done to shift the weight into the blade making it well suited for “No-Spin” throwing.
-It easily be easily Lashed to a stick to make a spear in a Bushcraft Environment.
+It easily be easily Lashed to a stick to make a spear for hunting in a Bushcraft Survival Scenario.

 The Skeletonized handle can be used to store small items that are useful in a survival situation.
 The Skeletonized Handle can be finished in a variety of ways depending on the users preferences: